UMWEDU/umw-commencement-sync/_pages/parking.md

 ---
 <h2></h2>
 <h2>Graduate Commencement</h2>
+Please reference the <a href="https://www.umw.edu/visitors/">UMW Campus Map</a> for parking locations.

-Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
-The parking deck on Alvey Drive is available for parking as well.
-The George Washington lot is reserved for handicapped parking.
-You must display your handicapped decal or have a designated license plate to park in this lot. <strong>ALL </strong>faculty and staff spaces are available for guest parking <strong>beginning at 5:00 PM</strong>.
-Residential streets adjacent to campus, including College Avenue, are <strong>open for community parking beginning at 7:00 PM.</strong>
+Guests and graduates may park in any space identified on the map with a dark blue box parking symbol <strong>beginning at 5:00pm.</strong> Residential streets adjacent to campus, including College Avenue, are <strong>open for community parking beginning at 7:00 PM.</strong> The George Washington lot is reserved for handicapped parking.
+You must display your handicapped decal or have a designated license plate to park in this lot.
+Individuals can be dropped off by the side  handicap entrance of Dodd Auditorium, George Washington Hall.

 &nbsp;
 <h2>Undergraduate Commencement</h2>